kippsherer/cs230/README.md

 * ImageAugmentation Directory
     * frameExtraction.py - Executable used to extract frames and augment the images used in the datasets
     * positiveFrameExtraction.py - Executable used to extract and augment the positive images since they get more augmentation

+* models Directory
+Directory where the trained models are saved in .keras format after running train_model.py.
+NOTE: ResNet models exceed GitHubs size limit and are excluded

 # Retrieve Datasets
 * Train - http://kippsherer.com/images/train.zip (3G)